bbauska/UofM-AdvStyling/readme.md

 The first thing that we need to look at is what these columns are.
 And what we have is we have dibs each of type class equals column.
-The nice thing about divs is that by default, they\'re block.
-If we don\'t do anything at all they\'re going to be stacked just the way we want them to be.
-So, let\'s find our code.
+The nice thing about divs is that by default, they&apos;re block.
+If we don&apos;t do anything at all they&apos;re going to be stacked just the way we want them to be.
+So, let&apos;s find our code.
 Right here.
 You can see that I went in and I said I only want them to be 30% and in line block.
 I floated them and all that great stuff there.
-The truth is, when we think mobile first, we shouldn\'t be changing anything at all in the column.
+The truth is, when we think mobile first, we shouldn&apos;t be changing anything at all in the column.

-So, I\'m going to take this code and I\'m going to delete it.
-All right, I\'ve done it, their block, and on the large screen, it looks really silly.
+So, I&apos;m going to take this code and I&apos;m going to delete it.
+All right, I&apos;ve done it, their block, and on the large screen, it looks really silly.
 But on the smaller screen we have success I was looking for.
 Now the question is, how do we go from a single column to three columns as we get bigger?
 And the answer is to use media queries.

-So, I\'m going to scroll down to the bottom of my CSS.
+So, I&apos;m going to scroll down to the bottom of my CSS.
 And I need to add some code.
 How do we make a media query?
-Don\'t forget, it\'s all about putting in that type and that break point.
+Don&apos;t forget, it&apos;s all about putting in that type and that break point.

 ```